Types of dependency: an overview

 • Consequences: Severe health problems, deterioration of mental health, legal problems and social isolation.

 • Characteristics: Strong craving for nicotine, usually through smoking or use of other tobacco products.
-People with nicotine addiction may have difficulty quitting despite known health risks.
+People with nicotine dependence may have difficulty quitting despite known health risks.

 • Consequences: Lung disease, cardiovascular disease, cancer and other serious health problems.

-• Behavioral addictions refer to dependence on certain activities that provide a sense of reward or satisfaction, but may ultimately be harmful.
+• Behavioral dependence refer to dependence on certain activities that provide a sense of reward or satisfaction but may ultimately be harmful.

 • Characteristics: Compulsive need to gamble, often leading to financial problems, lying to family and friends, and neglecting responsibilities.